-Overall, Brown-Forman reported net income of $206 million, or 96 cents per share, in the quarter that ended Oct.
-31. That's up from $173 million, or 80 cents per share, the year before.
-Quarterly net sales rose 6 percent to $1.08 billion.
+Overall, the company reported net income of $177 million, or 82 cents per share, for the three months ending Jan.
+31. That's up from $157 million, or 73 cents per share, a year ago.
+Quarterly net sales rose 5 percent to nearly $1.08 billion.

-Analysts surveyed by FactSet expected earnings of 91 cents per share on net sales of $1.11 billion.
+Analysts expected earnings of 75 cents per share on revenue of $1.08 billion.

-Sales for Korbel Champagne rose 3 percent, while Canadian Mist sales slipped by 1 percent.
+Sales for Korbel Champagne rose 3 percent, while Canadian Mist sales slipped 1 percent.